-These headphones are Bluetooth only and are not compatible with Xbox One.
+These headphones are Bluetooth-only and aren't compatible with Xbox One.

-The charging case for these headphones is very premium feeling and is rather small considering its battery capacity.
+Their charging case is very premium feeling and is rather small considering its battery capacity.
 It charges via Apple's Lightning port or any wireless Qi charging pad.

 The Apple AirPods Pro offer similar performance to the Sony WF-1000XM3 Truly Wireless but have much better ANC.
 Their sound profile is similar, though the Sonys are much more consistent among users.
 The Sony also provide longer battery life and a much more customizable app with a full graphic EQ for both Android and iOS.
 The Apple, on the other hand, are more comfortable in the ear and feel significantly more stable.